The translation of this document is outdated.

 regulations or any part thereof is substantiated, has been

-does not agree entirely with the opinion or any part thereof, the
+local government council does not entirely agree with the opinion

-city or municipality council shall provide an appropriate
+or any part thereof, the council shall provide an appropriate

 substantiation, as well as shall publish the binding regulations.